Grass fed beef: What are the health benefits?

 Conventional grain fed beef are deprived of their natural surroundings and instead are fed an unnatural diet of grains including corn, soybeans, sorghum, and other byproducts in order to fatten them up.
 Grass-fed cows, on the other hand, graze freely and eat a natural diet of grasses and plants outside where they belong!
 Not only is Grass-Fed beef healthier for you because it’s much lower in fat than conventional beef, but this food allows cattle to live their lives outside grazing on pastureland like they would be doing if we didn’t farm them.
 Grass-fed beef also has many environmental benefits.
 It supports local farms and ranches—and rural communities—by minimizing transportation costs and reducing environmental impacts.
 Grass-fed cows also don’t produce as much methane gas (a greenhouse gas), which is good for the environment!

 Does grass-fed beef taste different?

 High Quality Grass-fed beef has a distinctive flavor profile when compared to conventional beef, although Grass-Fed beef is still juicy and delicious!
 If you’re used to eating conventionally raised cattle, Grass-Fed beef may take some getting used to.
-When free range on pastures where they belong, grass-fed cows are healthier and happier.
-Grass-fed cows have been shown to produce healthier, more nutritious meat when compared to conventionally raised cattle.
-Grass-Fed beef is a leaner meat, and offers many health benefits that you will not find in conventional beef.
+Grass-fed beef produces a leaner product that may suit a palate more inclined for less fat.